The Newark Museum of Art

-The Newark Museum of Art, formerly known as the Newark Museum, in Newark, Essex County, New Jersey is the state's largest museum.
-It holds major collections of American art, decorative arts, contemporary art, and arts of Asia, Africa, the Americas, and the ancient world.
-Its extensive collections of American art include works by Hiram Powers, Thomas Cole, John Singer Sargent, Albert Bierstadt, Frederick Church, Childe Hassam, Mary Cassatt, Edward Hopper, Georgia O'Keeffe, Joseph Stella, Tony Smith and Frank Stella.
+The Newark Museum of Art, formerly known as the Newark Museum, in Newark, New Jersey is the state's largest museum.
+It holds major collections of American art, decorative arts, contemporary art, and arts of Asia (including a large collection of Tibetan art), Africa, the Americas, and the ancient world.
+Its extensive collections of American art include works by Hiram Powers, Thomas Cole, John Singer Sargent, Albert Bierstadt, Frederick Church, Childe Hassam, Mary Cassatt, Edward Hopper, Georgia O'Keeffe, Joseph Stella, Tony Smith, and Frank Stella.

-The museum's Tibetan art galleries are considered among the best in the world.
-The collection was purchased from Christian missionaries in the early twentieth century.
-The Tibetan galleries have an in-situ Buddhist altar that the Dalai Lama has consecrated.
-In addition to its extensive art collections, the Newark Museum of Art is dedicated to natural science.
+In addition to its extensive art collections, The Newark Museum of Art is dedicated to natural science.
 It includes the Dreyfuss Planetarium and the Victoria Hall of Science which highlights selections from the museum's 70,000 specimen Natural Science Collection.
 The Alice Ransom Dreyfuss Memorial Garden, located behind the museum, houses numerous works of contemporary sculpture and is the setting for community programs, concerts and performances.
-The garden is also home to a 1784 old stone schoolhouse and the Newark Fire Museum.
+The garden is home to a 1784 old stone schoolhouse and the Newark Fire Museum.

 The museum was founded in 1909 by librarian and reformer John Cotton Dana.
-As the charter described it, the purpose was "to establish in the City of Newark, New Jersey, a museum for the reception and exhibition of articles of art, science, history and technology, and for the encouragement of the study of the arts and sciences."
-The kernel of the museum was a collection of Japanese prints, silks, and porcelains assembled by a Newark pharmacist.
+The charter said that the purpose was "to establish in the City of Newark, New Jersey, a museum for the reception and exhibition of articles of art, science, history and technology, and for the encouragement of the study of the arts and sciences."
+The kernel or focus of the museum was a collection of Japanese prints, silks, and porcelains assembled by a Newark pharmacist.